Alteryx: Acquisitions

 In April 2019, Alteryx acquired ClearStory Data for $19.6 million in cash.

 In October 2019, Alteryx acquired Feature Labs, a machine learning startup founded by 2 MIT researchers for $25.2 million in cash with an additional $12.5 million in equity incentive awards.
 Feature Labs is known for developing Featuretools, an open source library for automated feature engineering with over 350,000 downloads at the time of acquisition.
 The acquisition added an engineering hub for Alteryx in Boston, Massachusetts.

-Feature Labs had raised $1.5 million prior to the acquisition.
+In October 2021, Alteryx acquired Lore IO, a no-code AI-enabled data modeling platform.
+That same month, Alteryx acquired Hyper Anna, a cloud platform for generating AI-driven automated insights from data.

 In January 2022, Alteryx acquired Trifacta for $400 million in cash, with the deal closing the following month.

-Awards and recognition

-Alteryx was recognized by research firm Gartner as a leader in the 2018 Magic Quadrant for Data Science and Machine Learning Platforms.
-In addition, Alteryx was named the Gold winner in "The Best Business Intelligence and Analytics Software of 2017, as Reviewed by Customers” by Gartner Peer Insights, a comprehensive platform that provides unfiltered, first-hand product and service ratings and reviews by experienced Enterprise Technology Buyers.

-Alteryx has also been named one of Deloitte's Technology Fast 500, an 2019 APPEALIE SaaS Award Winner, and a Top 20 AI All-Stars in Technology by KeyBanc Capital Markets.

-In 2017, co-founder and CEO Dean Stoecker received the Ernst and Young Entrepreneur of the Year 2017 Award in the Orange County Region, which recognizes entrepreneurs who excel in areas such as innovation, financial performance and personal commitment to their businesses and communities.

-Alteryx was also named as one of the Best Places to Work in Orange County three years in a row (2016), 2017, and 2018, ranking within the top ten in the large employer category.

-Kevin Rubin was recognized as the CFO of the Year by the Orange County Business Journal, an annual award that recognizes Orange County CFOs who demonstrated superior leadership and corporate stewardship in the preceding fiscal year.
+In March 2022, Alteryx announced its Analytics Cloud Platform, which it updated to integrate Designer Cloud powered by Trifacta.

-Data breach
+2017 data breach

 During the October 2017 data breach mentioned above, although no names were attached, telephone numbers and physical addresses were among the 248 fields per household involved in the breach.
 Also included was "consumer demographics, life event, direct response, property, and mortgage information for more than 235 million consumers" according to the company.
 Alteryx assembled information from Experian and public sources like the U.S. Census Bureau to create their product which sold for 39,000 per license.
 Alteryx's hosting on Amazon Web Services had been unsecured (its sources had no breach).